-TECNALIA* research organisation uses Destination Earth’s Climate Adaptation digital twin (Climate DT) to develop an interactive tool supporting decision-makers in the assessment of different adaptation options for heat stress adaptation under climate change scenarios, with a special focus on public health management.
+TECNALIA* research organisation used Destination Earth’s Climate Adaptation Digital Twin (Climate DT) to develop an interactive tool supporting decision-makers in the assessment of different adaptation options for heat stress adaptation under climate change scenarios, with a special focus on public health management.

 Heat stress in context

-These impacts will depend on local factors such as exposure, vulnerability to climate-related stress and the implementation of efficient resilience policies.
-Well-prepared health systems and well-suited adaptation measures at different levels are essential to protect populations, limit the adverse impacts of heat and therefore reduce the risks.
+These impacts depend on local factors such as exposure, vulnerability to climate-related stress and the implementation of efficient resilient policies.
+Well-prepared health systems and well-suited adaptation measures at different levels are essential to protect populations, limit the adverse impacts of heat and therefore reduce risks.

 A trustworthy and accurate operational system using DestinE’s Climate Adaptation Digital Twin